TT3D/VolTrigger/README.md

 # VolTrigger
-Voltage triggered camera remote release
+Voltage triggered camera remote release with adjustable delay and duration.

+Project is a work in progress design.